mac89/jquery.mobile.lazyloader/README.md

 ### Sample

-Navigate to the `jquery.mobile.lazyloader` directory and run the following command in a console to start the server:
+Navigate to the `jquery.mobile.lazyloader` directory and run the following command in a console to start the server and open the sample page:

-`node samples\server\server.js`

-Open the `samples\sample.html` page in your browser of choice.
+`npm start`